bounswe/bounswe2023group4/reports/lab_report_3.md

 ### Coding style

 ## Risks
-- Deadlines may not be met due to need of exhaustive research for technologies.
-Project initialization issues partially depend on research issues, this may affect the deadline too.
+- Deadlines may not be met since groups will implement their part and we will try to integrate back and front parts at the end of the week.
+- We need to have multiple meetings this week.
+It is a risk that not everyone can be available.

 ## Participants
 - Ahmet Emre Şafak